 - Backup Now: If you wish to make a backup now, click the second button, which has an arrow pointing to the right, and you’ll be all set!

-- Scheduling: If you wish to schedule backups, click the first icon that has a wrench.
+- Scheduling: If you wish to schedule backups, click the icon with the wrench.

-Anything that runs within your provided web hosting space (like a plugin) is inherently limited by the resources applied to your hosting account as a whole, such as timeouts and memory limitations, and will likely not function as reliably as the tools described above.
-That said, if you’ve got one that you’re confident works well within our hosting environments, then feel free to continue using it; just be sure to disable 1-click web apps and Plesk backups while you do so.
+Anything that runs within your provided web hosting space (like a WordPress plugin) is inherently limited by the resources applied to your hosting account as a whole, such as timeouts and memory limitations, and will likely not function as reliably as the tools described above, which operate at the server-level: independent from your web hosting resources.